ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

 A [proposal](https://github.com/linagora/james-project/pull/3291#pullrequestreview-393501339) was made to piggy back cleanup upon dequeue/delete operations.
 The dequeuer/deleter then directly removes the related metadata from `enqueuedMailsV3` and `deletedMailsV2`.
-This simpler design however have several flows:
+This simpler design however have several flaws:

  - if the cleanup fails for any reason then it cannot be retried in the future.
 There will be no way of cleaning up the related data.